 Best cocktails bars in Brighton

 Here is the Restaurants Brighton guide to Cocktail Bars Brighton.
 There really is something for everyone in Brighton, whether you’re a wine connoisseur, craft ale aficionado or party-loving cocktail fiend.
 You can enjoy a smoking tipple at The Grand or a cocktail inspired by historic recipes at Bar Fifty-Five.
-Step into the future at Merkaba or into the 1920’s at BYOC.
+Step into the future at Merkaba or into the prohibition era at L’Atelier Du Vin.
 Take advantage of countless happy hours around the city and enjoy the buzzing bohemian Brighton vibe.
-Or, if you really want to push the boat out, why not try a cocktail masterclass or hone your vinicultural taste buds at a wine tasting?
+Or, if you really want to push the boat out, why not try a cocktail masterclass or hone your vinicultural taste buds at different wine tasting events.

 Merkaba @ My Hotel – Cocktail Bar Brighton

-Right in the heart of Brightons North Laine is L’Atelier Du Vin, a 1920’s prohibition inspired, bootlegger bar.
-It’s low level lighting and jazz inspired soundtrack create a perfectly intimate setting to enjoy an authentic cocktail made by expert mixologists.
+Right in the heart of Brighton’s North Laine is L’Atelier Du Vin, a 1920’s prohibition inspired, bootlegger bar.
+It’s low level lighting and classic jazz soundtrack create a perfectly intimate setting to enjoy a cocktail made by expert mixologists.
+L’Atelier’s delivery of authenticity is evidenced in their menu categorising cocktails by the dates they were coined, or at least at their height of social appeal; get your Al Capone on with a 1920’s Sidecar or celebrate the end of prohibition with a 1930’s Between the Sheets.
 With over 300 different spirits to choose from L’Atelier Du Vin pride themselves on an enjoyment not snobbery outlook to their menu and will make to requirements ensuring everyone’s tastes are satisfied.
+Drink among the gods with their roof top terrace too.

 We can’t resit a low lit neon spiked bar that plays 80’s tropical beats into the early morning and that serves cocktails like nowhere else in Brighton.
 Running on a zero waste policy Julien and his team create a seasonal ever changing menu focussing on local and lesser used ingredients.
-On the menu right now are drinks created with Chicory and Sea Vegetables for those feeling adventurous or Rhubarb and Strawberries for a sweeter tooth.
-Another reason to love this bar is the home-brew goodies on offer – think orgeat, grenadine, falernum, ginger beer, triple sec, coffee liqueur and syrups all made from scratch.
+With cocktails being created using what’s in season and on hand it’s a case of here today, gone tomorrow, FOMO’s* going to get you in its grips and keep you coming back.
+Another reason to love this bar is the home-brew goodies on offer – think orgeat, grenadine, falernum, ginger beer, triple sec, coffee liqueur and syrups all made from scratch. (*FOMO, Fear Of Missing Out)

-Indulge in the opulence of Victoriana in the Waterhouse Bar & Terrace at Hilton Metropole.
+Indulge in the opulence of The Metropole Bar & Terrace at Hilton Metropole.
 With views over Brighton’s promenade and interiors that have retained their original grandeur whilst receiving a thoroughly sympathetic modernisation, this is a perfect place to drink decadently.
 A good setting is nothing without quality service and here again, the high standards of the Hilton Metropole excel.
 The cocktail range is wide and like the decor seamlessly mixes classic with modern, naturally there are excellent wines and champagnes and for those wishing to really spoil themselves (or a friend) afternoon tea with cocktails and a bottomless brunch are also available.
-For a party, quite literally with a twist, book in for a cocktail masterclass.
+For a party, quite literally with a twist, book in for a cocktail masterclass or enjoy their bottomless brunch.

 No 32, in the heart of Brighton, brings you everything you need for a night on the town in a single venue.
 Eat, drink and dance is their motto at this vibrant restaurant, bar and nightclub.
 The bar serves wines originating from five different continents, as well as craft ales and draught beers.
 Also on offer is a fantastic selection of cocktails including everything from Classic & Elegant through Rich & Sweet to Long & Refreshing.
 Their resident DJ provides regular music every Friday and Saturday and happy hour runs 4 – 7pm, Monday to Friday with selected cocktails at 2 for £10.
 Located in Brighton’s historic Lanes.